Website security basics for small businesses

 Table of Contents

-- Search engines penalize non-HTTPS sites
+- Search engines actively penalize non-HTTPS sites

 If you’re running WordPress or any CMS: